Updated on

 Obituary, Victor Herbert, M.D., J.D.

 If you’re interested, here’s another article in memory of Victor Herbert, written by Dr. Charles Halstedand, and published in the American Journal of Clinical Nutrition.
 For his contribution to the field of vitamin B12 and to our understanding of its metabolism, we would like to thank Dr. Herbert from the bottom of our heart.

-As you can see from his model, the first step of B12 deficiency is active-B12 levels decreasing.
-The argument is that having the active-B12 blood test (holoTC test!) as the first line of defense in diagnosing B12 deficiency may help catch cases while they’re still recoverable and easy to treat.
-However, some doubt the model’s robustness today:
+According to Herbert’s model, the first step of B12 deficiency is lower active-B12 levels.
+This is a core argument in favor of the active-B12 blood test becoming the first line of defense in diagnosing B12 deficiency.
+If Herbert’s model is accurate, it may help catch cases while they’re still recoverable and easy to treat.
+However, some doubt it:

 The problems with Herbert’s model

 The absence of an agreed single value for the HoloTC cut-off, together with uncertainty about whether HoloTC represents recent absorption of vitamin B12 or long-term status or both, must raise questions about Herbert’s hypothesis.
 Some of the most recent original research challenges Herbert’s model for the “Sequential stages in the development of vitamin B12 deficiency”.
-In reporting their original research results, Remacha et al. (2014) commented that “These data do not support holoTC as the earliest marker of Cbl deficiency and challenge the classification in stages of Cbl deficiency”.In Herbert’s revised 1994 model (Herbert 1994), the change from Normal to Early Negative Vitamin B 12 Balance is marked by a fall in HoloTC concentration from >37 to <30 pmol/L. Even if it is assumed that such a highly precise and accurate routine clinical assay is possible, there remain two major unresolved fundamental problems with Herbert’s hypothesis.
+In reporting their original research results, Remacha commented that “These data do not support holoTC as the earliest marker of Cbl deficiency and challenge the classification in stages of Cbl deficiency”.In Herbert’s revised 1994 model, the change from Normal to Early Negative Vitamin B 12 Balance is marked by a fall in HoloTC concentration from >37 to <30 pmol/L. Even if it is assumed that such a highly precise and accurate routine clinical assay is possible, there remain two major unresolved fundamental problems with Herbert’s hypothesis.
 Firstly, as raised by several authors, there is uncertainty about what HoloTC actually represents.
 Does HoloTC concentration indicate recent absorption of vitamin B12, long-term body store or both?
-As stated by Chen et al. (2005): “The concept that a test can be used to diagnose both deficiency and malabsorption is problematic because the 2 defects are not identical.
+As stated by Chen: “The concept that a test can be used to diagnose both deficiency and malabsorption is problematic because the 2 defects are not identical.
 If holo-TC II truly reflects both processes, holo-TC II changes would perforce lose all diagnostic specificity for either process”.
-For the HoloTC immunoassay to have any clinical value in detecting the earliest onset of vitamin B12 deficiency, as Herbert intended, it would need to be either sensitive only to long-term status or be performed after a well-defined period of fasting.
+For the HoloTC immunoassay to have any clinical value in detecting the earliest onset of B12 deficiency, as Herbert intended, it would need to be either sensitive only to long-term status or be performed after a well-defined period of fasting.

 Questioning of Herbert’s hypothesis that HoloTC is the most sensitive marker of Early Negative Vitamin B 12 Balance, or his model for the sequential stages in the development of vitamin B12 deficiency, is likely to raise strong objections.Firstly, any model that is based on changes from individual normal analyte concentrations, instead of comparison with a universally accepted population normal, conflicts with the dogma that there must be a gold–standard test for vitamin B12 deficiency; either HoloTC or one a yet to be discovered.

 Secondly, any model that requires a comparison of current analyte concentrations with a patient’s own normal levels would require proactive testing of all persons at risk, before the onset of any symptoms, to obtain their individual healthy baseline concentrations.
 Herbert himself suggested proactive testing, saying “serum holoTCIl should be measured every 5 y starting at age 55 because gradual loss of the ability to absorb vitamin B-12 occurs in everyone in a genetically determined, age-dependent pattern.”
-(Herbert 1994).

-Axis-Shield and others, in promoting the commercialisation of the HoloTC immunoassay, have relied on Herbert’s erroneous hypothesis that “Ho1oTCII falls below the bottom of its normal range long before total serum vitamin B-12 … falls below the bottom of its normal range”, and his flawed model for the staged development of vitamin B12 deficiency (Herbert 1994).Herbert’s model is flawed because it assumes that a normal minimum concentration for HoloTC may be universally defined.
+Herbert’s model is flawed because it assumes that a normal minimum concentration for HoloTC may be universally defined.
 As with total vitamin B12, evidenced by the failure to find such a single cut-off value for HoloTC and instead the discovery of a wide grey zone for HoloTC, the range of normal for an individual is much smaller than for the population.
-As stated by Herbert (1994): “What is normal for one is not normal for another”.
+As stated by Herbert: “What is normal for one is not normal for another”.

 Herbert’s hypothesis, that HoloTC will respond early to vitamin B12 depletion, before the onset of a clinical deficiency, is erroneous because it does not take into account how enterohepatic recycling regulates the HoloTC concentration.
-Where the cause of vitamin B12deficiency does not disrupt the enterohepatic cycle, HoloTC will not be an early responder to a deficiency; there will be a Depletion period, in which total vitamin B12 falls, but HoloTC and the metabolites will only respond after the liver store is exhausted.
+Where the cause of vitamin B12 deficiency does not disrupt the enterohepatic cycle, HoloTC will not be an early responder to a deficiency; there will be a Depletion period, in which total vitamin B12 falls, but HoloTC and the metabolites will only respond after the liver store is exhausted.
 When the cause of vitamin B12 deficiency does disrupt the enterohepatic cycle, the HoloTC will be an early responder but there will be no Depletion period; the metabolites will respond quickly when HoloTC falls below normal for the individual.

-The HoloTC immunoassay cannot be used to measure vitamin B12 status any more reliably than total vitamin B12, or to predict the onset of a metabolic deficiency, because it is based on an erroneous hypothesis and a flawed model for the staged development of vitamin B12deficiency.
+The HoloTC immunoassay cannot be used to measure vitamin B12 status any more reliably than total vitamin B12, or to predict the onset of a metabolic deficiency, because it is based on an erroneous hypothesis and a flawed model for the staged development of vitamin B12 deficiency.

 Holotranscobalamin (HoloTC, Active-B12) and Herbert’s model for the development of vitamin B12deficiency: a review and alternative hypothesis